Team-Binary-Brains/16-bit-virtual-gameboy/README.md

 # 16 bit virtual gameboy

+## UPDATE

+### It has been confirmed that the previous MakeFile worked on windows as well, So this "CMake Transfer" has been paused for an indefinite amount of time

 ## AIM

 -   A fun project where we aim to create a virtual machine with it's own instruction set, a language in that instruction set and then a simple game(Tetris?) in that language